Anupal/distributed-ndn/README.md

 # distributed-ndn

+### Node hello processes
+* Nodes running as processes
+* Each node has a UDP server thread which listens for incoming packets and a main thread which sends hello to all peers

 ### Graph simulation
 * 1000x1000 grid space where each node will have a random physical coordinate
 * 20 nodes